airbnb/chronon/docs/source/getting_started/Concepts.md

 Compiled Chronon definitions can be used to run batch compute jobs using the Chronon engine.
 There are a number of purposes that these jobs can serve:

-1. Createtraining data, written out to materialized tables
+1. Create training data, written out to materialized tables
 2. Compute feature values to upload to the online KV store (see section below)
 3. Compute data quality and online/offline consistency metrics
 4. Analyze a feature definition to gather high level metadata about schemas and hotkeys in source data